ta3ag/lbd/docs/BackendTutorial/source/about.rst

 This document can be a tutorial of toolchain development for a new CPU architecture.
 Many programmer gradutated from school with the knowledges of Compiler as well as Computer architecture but is not an professional engineer in compiler or CPU design.
-This document is a material for these engineer to show them how to develop and real programming a toolchain as well as design a CPU based on the LLVM Open source structure and open source tool without pay any money to buy any software or hardware.
+This document is a material for these engineers to show them how to develop and real programming a toolchain as well as design a CPU based on the LLVM Open source structure and open source tool without pay any money to buy any software or hardware.
 Computer is the only device needed.